Any person aged 55 or older can apply for an Interest-Only Lifetime Mortgage.

 Are These Types Of Mortgages Still Available?

-The FCA has been pressuring mortgage lenders to withdraw Interest Only Lifetime Mortgages if no repayment plan is in place.
+The FCA has been pressuring mortgage lenders to withdraw interest-only lifetime Mortgages if no repayment plan is in place.
 However, this will generally only apply to pre-retirement mortgage lending.

 Professional and friendly advice from people who care.
 Book a free consultation.
 Release equity if you need or want cash to enhance your lifestyle.

-Are Interest Only Lifetime Mortgages Available in Pension or Retirement Income?
+Are Interest-Only Lifetime Mortgages Available in Pension or Retirement Income?

 What Are the Advantages?

-There are a number of advantages associated with an Interest Only Lifetime Mortgage that make it a great choice for many Lifetime Mortgage applicants.
-One of the biggest advantages of this type of mortgage is to pay back monthly interest payments upfront to keep the overall balance of the mortgage the same throughout the term of the loan.
+There are several advantages associated with an Interest-Only Lifetime Mortgage that make it a great choice for many Lifetime Mortgage applicants.
+One of the biggest advantages of this type of mortgage is that it requires upfront monthly interest payments to keep the overall balance of the mortgage the same throughout the loan term.

-What Are the Disadvantages of an Interest Only Lifetime Mortgage?
+What Are the Disadvantages of an Interest-Only Lifetime Mortgage?

 Some other disadvantages include reduced beneficiary inheritance, early repayment penalties, or changes in the borrower’s circumstances that can make the monthly payments unaffordable.